5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 	- iMacPro1,1
 	- MacPro7,1

-	The problem occurs when using one of the SMBIOSes listed above in combination with `SecureBootModel` set to `Disabled`.
-If you have to use GeForce Kepler Patcher (compatible up to macOS ≤ 12.4), you *have* to disable `SecureBootModel` in order to boot after you patched in the GPU Drivers in macOS Monterey.
-Otherwise the system crashes during boot.
-In this case, these patches are the only workaround to still receive System Updates when using OpenCore.
+	:bulb: The problem occurs when using an SMBIOS of one of the Mac models listed above in combination with `SecureBootModel` set to `Disabled` as well as `SIP` disabled which is necessary if your iGPU/dGPU is no longer supported by macOS and you have to re-install removed graphics drivers.
+This is the case for Intel HD 4000 on-board graphics as well as NVIDIA Kepler cards which can be patched back in via OCLP and others (see Credits).
+Otherwise the system crashes on boot since re-installing of drivers to the system partition breaks the security seal of the volume.
+So in order to be able to boot the system ***and*** receive system updates, the Board-ID VMM spoof is the only workaround.
+You cannot apply these patches via Clover, btw!

 ## System Requirements
 **Minimum macOS**: Big Sur 11.3 or newer (Darwin Kernel 20.4+)</br>